borisfaure/terminology/THEMES.md

 When the Twitter link on the About page is right-clicked.

 ### Signal `about,youtube`
-When the Youtube link on the About page is clicked.
+When the YouTube link on the About page is clicked.

 ### Signal `about,youtube,ctx`
-When the Youtube link on the About page is right-clicked.
+When the YouTube link on the About page is right-clicked.

 ### Signal `optdetails,hide,done`
 When the swallowed part `terminology.optdetails` is finally hidden.